 Most social scientists define power as “the capacity to get what you want over the resistance of others” and influence as “the translation of power into action”.
 Power and Influence in Management examines the bases of subunit and individual power in organizations and the means by which subunit and individual power is translated into influence.
 The course assumes that leaders sometimes must acquire power to be effective, but recognizes that leaders do not always use power in the interests of the organization.
 Thus, the course explores the positive and negative effects that

-Explore choices firms make in managing workers–decisions as to wages, benefits, working conditions, and other management policies and practices.
-Analyze employment systems fit with firms environments and strategies, and the consequences of choices managers make regarding policies and practices.
+Strategic approach to the management of people within organization.
+Explore choices firms make in managing people–decisions as to selection, performance evaluation, compensation, and other management policies and practices.
+Analyze employment systems’ fit with firms’ environments and strategies and the consequences of choices managers make regarding policies and practices.

 Evaluation of complex financial accounting reports by managers and persons outside the firm, such as investors, creditors, and financial analysts.
 Topics include cash flow vs. income measurement, ratio and valuation analysis, and the effects of international accounting standards.